TechSavantis/polisparalela/site/content/is/mike-vine.md

 weight: 20
 ---

-Mike is our Creative Director and is responsible for leading all Tomango’s creative output – both online and offline.
+Mike is our Creative Director and is responsible for leading all Polis Paralela’s creative output – both online and offline.

 His vast experience working in the industry leaves him well-placed to produce incredibly effective work of the highest quality.